 Religious freedom could top Sessions civil rights priorities

-There are 24 comments on the The Progress story from 12 hrs ago, titled Religious freedom could top Sessions civil rights priorities.
-In it, The Progress reports that:
+There are 28 comments on the The Tribune story from 10 hrs ago, titled Religious freedom could top Sessions civil rights priorities.
+In it, The Tribune reports that:

 When President Donald Trump spoke to the National Prayer Breakfast this month, he underscored his vow to defend the religious rights of the conservative Christians who helped propel him to power.
 Now, they expect the Justice Department under new Attorney General Jeff Sessions will reposition itself as a champion of what they see as that religious freedom.